mozilla/telemetry-server/StorageLayout.md

 --------------------

-We specify the schema as a list of acceptable values for each dimension, and any value will be replaced with "other".
+We specify the schema as a list of acceptable values for each dimension, and any value will be replaced with "OTHER".
 The code can then create any directories on demand.

 This has the advantage that the schema is defined explicitly, and is easily